 We take the Honor Code very seriously, so please, if you are unclear on any matter regarding this policy, do not hesitate to see me in office hours, and I will be more than happy to answer your questions.

-* This course is based upon the previous course designed by Prof. Andrew Campbell.
-This instructor deeply appreciates his efforts on the previous course design.
+* This course is based upon the previous course designed by Prof. Andrew Campbell and Prof. Sebastiaan Joosten.
+This instructor deeply appreciates their efforts on the previous course design.